jbms/sphinx-immaterial/docs/python.rst

    Specifies whether function parameters should be assigned fully-qualified ids (for cross-linking purposes) of the form ``<parent-id>.<param-name>`` based on the id of the parent declaration.
-Defaults to :python:`True`.

    If set to :python:`False`, instead the shorter unqualified id ``p-<param-name>`` is used.
 This option should only be set to